Hall wins Saudi Ladies International

 Hall, 25, maintained her overnight five-stroke lead going into the final round.

+Three birdies on the first four holes gave the Hall an eight-shot lead.

-A brilliant bounce-back birdie on the 17th after nervy back-to-back bogeys restored confidence for Hall, who finished runner-up in 2020 - the tournament's inaugural edition.
+A brilliant bounce-back birdie on the 17th after nervy back-to-back bogeys restored confidence for Hall, who finished runner-up in 2020.

+Her Swedish playing partner Johanna Gustavsson pushed her throughout the round, going toe-to-toe with Hall on the front nine.

+Gustavsson and the Czech Republic's Kristyna Napoleaova both finished confidently to share second place, the highest tour finish of both their careers.